 Here, we mention the previous spin-torque ferromagnetic resonance measurements in RuO$_{2}$~\cite{PhysRevLett.128.197202}.
 Following a theoretical proposal~\cite{PhysRevLett.126.127701}, the authors disentangled the spin-splitter torque $\tau_{\mathrm{SST}} = 130~(\hbar / e)~\mathrm{S/cm}$ owing to the magnetic SH effect from the spin-orbit torque $\tau_{\mathrm{SOT}} = 70~(\hbar / e)~\mathrm{S/cm}$ owing to the conventional SH effect.
 On the other hand, from Figs.~\ref{fig:RuO2_w_soc_w_afm_mshe}(c) and \ref{fig:RuO2_w_soc_w_afm_she}(c), we obtain $g_{sz}^{(\mathrm{II}) xy} = 0.3~(\hbar / e)~\mathrm{S~ps/cm}$ and $\gamma_{sz}^{\phantom{sz} xy} = -28~(\hbar / e)~\mathrm{S/cm}$ at $\mu = 0$ and $T = 300~\mathrm{K}$.
 The former value is converted to $-g_{sz}^{(\mathrm{II}) xy} / \tau = -3~(\hbar / e)~\mathrm{S/cm}$ if $\eta = 6.6~\mathrm{meV}$ ($\tau = 0.1~\mathrm{ps}$) is used~\cite{PhysRevLett.126.127701}.
 Thus, our results are reasonable considering that the one-orbital minimal model does not reproduce first-principles band calculations~\cite{PhysRevB.110.144412} and the second term of Eq.~\eqref{eq:spin_accumulation_2_copy} is not computed.

-The intrinsic SAC in Eq.~\eqref{eq:spin_accumulation_2_copy} are related to the spin magnetic octupole moment.
+The intrinsic SAC in Eq.~\eqref{eq:spin_accumulation_2_copy} is related to the spin magnetic octupole moment.
 To see this, we consider a nonuniform chemical potential.
 The total orbital or spin magnetization can be decomposed into

 in which $M_{a}$, $M_{a}^{\phantom{a} j}$, and $M_{a}^{\phantom{a} ij}$ are the magnetic dipole, quadrupole, and octupole moments, respectively.
 Hence, the uniform part is expressed by